-This article will give you the basic steps on roofing or re-roofing a house.
+This article will give you the basic steps on roofing or re-roofing a house with an asphalt shingle roof.
 Unless you have done some roofing before, we strongly suggest that you don’t try this yourself.
 You might go to all the trouble and then find out you need to start over.
-For this article we asked Todd of Bel Air Gutter & Siding (https://www.belairgutter.com/) for his tips and to make sure we didn’t steer people wrong.
-(Despite the name, a large part of their business is roofing in addition to gutters and siding.)

 Unless you have a rancher that is only one story, there is a safety issue from falling.
 Even a one story fall can potentially be fatal.
 Here are some things to do: